aure/frameworks/README.md

 * Very actively managed Pull Requests

 The number of pull requests should be zero or near to zero.
-A pull request is usually someone's legitimate attempt at improving the framework.
-If so, it should at least be addressed with some responses if not action.
-If the pull request was made by an inept person, that is also readily closeable.
-The only open pull requests should be good ideas with salvageable implementations.
+A pull request is usually someone's legitimate attempt at improving the framework and it should at least be addressed with some responses if not action.
+If the pull request was made by a misguided person, that is also readily closeable.
+The only open pull requests should be good ideas with flawed but salvageable implementations.

 If there are open pull requests, they're a good place to check for continuous integration.
-If the pull requested was tests and shown to fail, that is a good reason why it hasn't been accepted yet.
+If the pull request has tests that are shown to fail, that is a good reason why it hasn't been accepted yet.

 * Use of the Github Projects feature